microsoft/WebTemplateStudio/src/extension/README.md

 If you have specific feature requests or would like to vote on what others are recommending, please go to the [GitHub issues](https://github.com/Microsoft/WebTemplateStudio/issues) section as well.
 We would love to hear your thoughts.

 We are still extremely early in development and are looking for feedback for roadmap.
-Currently we are in the process of stabilizing our React / Node.js golden path.
+Currently we are in the process of stabilizing our React & Angular with Node.js.

 ## Contributing